securitybunker/databunker/README.md

 ---

-# External blogs. articles, or services that talk about Databunker
+# Blog posts, articles, or other resources that talk about Databunker:

 1. https://dbweekly.com/issues/348
 2. https://www.freecodecamp.org/news/how-to-stay-gdpr-compliant-with-access-logs/